EddM/wifiplug-api/README.md

   * Did a TCP dump from my iPhone while running their branded app, filtered for ports 225 & 227 to find IP address of wifiplug.co.uk's device configuration servers -- NOTHING was even hinted at about this in their minimal API docs
   * Surprise, this new server followed the same protocol, and my user existed
     * Could now freely send and receive commands from their server

+After a full day's probing and hacking and exploring, I can now successfully turn my desk fan on and off from the command line.
+Which is a success.

+## Examples

+1. `ruby examples/power_on_power_off.rb <device id> <0|1>` to simply power on (1) or off (0) a device with the given ID (I'm pretty sure device IDs are the device's MAC addresses).
+Don't forget to set your credentials in `examples/power_on_power_off.rb`